 - Yugo-Slav Camp in Bad Adiberg by H. Rosenblatt;

 - Jewish Camp in Leiphein Airport by E. Robertson;

 - History of Funk Kaserne by Earl Blake Cox; and

 - History of Area Team No. 1044, Bayreuth by C. E. Wheeler.

-Please note that page 3 is missing in our copy of the report and is not included.
 Our republication includes the main body of the report and stays true to the look, feel, and pagination of the original for scholarship purposes.